Important Information

 Tech Inspection

-It is at the hosting club’s discretion to perform tech inspection at each event.
+It is the hosting club’s discretion to perform tech inspection at each event.
 Closed-course events do not require a headlight, taillight or license plate.
 At all other events, the appearance of legality is at the club’s discretion.
-Ultimately, it is the rider’s responsibility to follow applicable laws.
+Ultimately, it is the racer’s responsibility to follow applicable laws.
 All bikes are subject to AMA sound test standards.
 The club retains the right to refuse entry.

 Scoring at the Race

-Once the protest period is over at the enduro, the scores for that event final.
-It’s possible that mistakes happen in the key-in process with manual score cards, but after the referee calls the end of protest period the results are finalized.
+Once the protest period is over at the enduro, the scores for that event are final.
+It’s possible that mistakes happen in the key-in process with manual score cards, but after the referee calls the end of protest period — the results are finalized.
 It’s the racer’s responsibility to stay and make sure the score is correct.
 If a racer chooses to leave before the end of the protest period, that’s their choice.
 Scores will not be changed when the racer gets home later and realizes something has been keyed in wrong.
 Results cannot be changed after the protest period is over and awards have been handed out.

 Points & Advancement